rouault/llvm-project-deluge/README.md

 - A version of clang that you can use to compile C or C++ programs.

-Fil-C really does catch all of the stuff that makes memory safety in C hard,
+Fil-C catches all of the stuff that makes memory safety in C hard, like:
-like:

 - Out-of-bounds on the heap or stack.